alikilicw/nasdaq-close-prices/README.md

 # Nasdaq 100 Stock Prices Web Scraper

 This project is a Python-based web scraper that automatically retrieves the daily closing prices of the largest companies listed on the Nasdaq 100 index.
 The data is scraped from [Markets Insider Nasdaq 100 Components](https://markets.businessinsider.com/index/components/nasdaq_100) and is then written to a Google Spreadsheet for easy access and analysis.
+[Click](https://docs.google.com/spreadsheets/d/1_DReqeQ5haLU_CNjYo-t9tclTaCaE40tYkkIvocnvtQ/edit?gid=0#gid=0) to reach the spreadsheet.

 ![Project Screenshot](image.png)